This degree has three stages, each comprising 120 credits.

 - Next, in Stage 2, you can deepen your understanding of the Classical world and learn Classical Latin and/or Classical civilisation.
 You can also choose a module in either philosophy, literature, history or religious studies.

-- Finally, in Stage 3, you’ll complete your degree with two advanced modules – the first explores Classical mythology, and the second examines the development and culture of the imperial Roman world.
+- Finally, in Stage 3, you’ll complete your degree with two advanced modules – one explores Classical mythology, and the other examines the development and culture of the imperial Roman world.

 In Stage 1 you will encounter a variety of different times and places and engage with some fascinating people, art works, ideas and stories.
 This broad foundation will help you develop the skills and the confident, open approach you need to tackle more specialist Classical Studies modules at Stages 2 and 3.